49th Harvard National Forensics Tournament

 Policy debater in the 1970's and 80's.
 I left debate for 15 years then became a coach in 1995.
 I was a spread debater, but speed then was not what speed is today.
 I am not the fast judge you want if you like speed.
 Because you will email me your constructive speeches, I will follow along fine, but in the speeches that win or lose the round I may not be following if you are TOC circuit fast.
 If that makes me a dinosaur, so be it.

-I have coached most of my career in Houston at public schools and currently I coach at Athens in East Texas.
+I have coached most of my career in Houston at public schools, but I also coached some fine teams at Denton Guyer and most recently in Athens, Texas.
+Currently I no longer coach directly.
 I have had strong TOC debaters in LD, but recently any LDers that I have coached were getting their best help from private coaching.
 Only recently have I had Policy debate good enough to be relevant at TOC tournaments.
+Along the way I enjoyed coaching PF, Congress and World's and was adept at giving kids an edge regardless of the debate event they chose.

 I rarely give 30's.
 High points come from clear speaking, cogent strategic choices, professional attitudes and eloquent rhetoric.